canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 GO
 ```

-We moved the exact same query to a string and ask SQL Server to execute that string.
+We moved the exact same query to a string and asked SQL Server to execute that string.
 That won't make any difference between the execution plans of both versions.
 We only put makeup on the problem. _Arggg!_

 ## With Dynamic SQL, the right way